In this section you will find:

 Together, these components form a household’s total welfare income.
 Households may receive less if they have income from other sources, or more if they have special health- or disability-related needs.

-Table 1SK shows the value of the welfare income components of the four example household types in Saskatchewan in 2023.
+Table 1SK shows the value of the welfare income components of the four example household types in Saskatchewan in 2024.
 All four households are assumed to be living in Saskatoon, receiving provincial social assistance starting January 1 and for the entire year, and earning no employment income.
 The child in the single-parent household is two years old and the children in the couple household are ten and 15.
-Other assumptions for calculating incomes are in the methodology section.
+Other assumptions for calculating incomes are in the Methodology section.

-Table 1SK: Components of welfare incomes for all example households in Saskatchewan, 2023
+Table 1SK: Components of welfare incomes for all example households in Saskatchewan, 2024

-Federal child benefits: Both households with children received the Canada Child Benefit (CCB), which increased with inflation in July 2023 from $583.08 to $619.75 per month for a child under six years of age and from $491.91 to $522.91 per month for a child aged six to 17.
+Federal child benefits: Both households with children received the Canada Child Benefit (CCB), which increased with inflation in July from $619.75 to $648.92 per month for a child under six years of age and from $522.92 to $547.50 per month for a child aged six to 17.

-Federal tax credits/benefits: All four households received the GST/HST credit, which increased in July 2023 with inflation.
-The unattached single considered employable and the unattached single with a disability received $315.50 in basic GST/HST credit, while the single parent with one child received $631 and the couple with two children received $963.
+Federal tax credits/benefits: All four households received the GST/HST credit, which increased with inflation in July.
+The unattached single households received $332.50 in basic GST/HST credit, the single parent with one child received $665, and the couple with two children received $1,015.

 Changes to welfare incomes